xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/ideapad.md

   * Sunshine - the executioner of Rivermeet.
 She lives in Shambles, as she was heard saying herself, she prefers to live next to her customers.
 She weights 160 pound and always wears guard uniform.
 No one can tell where she got her name, but its definitely not because of her character.
-Most of inhabitance of Shambles would rather hang then spend an evening drinking beer with her.
+Most inhabitants of Shambles would rather be hung hang then spend an evening drinking beer with her.
   * Two Bolts - a veteran soldier who spends his old days in Shaken Egg Inn.
 He gets drink and eat for free, for Grandma likes him.
 He does not eat or drink a lot though.
-He gets a small salary from city guard as a stationary guard of Shaken Eggs.
+He gets a small salary from city guard as a stationary guard of Shaken Egg Inn.

 ### Some Other folks:
   * Ulma, the witch - brews remedies of all sorts.
 People say that she is quite